adrn/gala/docs/tutorials/exp.rst

-    For time-evolving potentials, if one tries to evaluate the potential outside of the time range stored in the coefficients file (even indirectly, such as during an orbit integration), currently the interpreter will crash (after printing an error message to stderr).
+    For time-evolving potentials, if one tries to evaluate the potential outside of the time range stored in the coefficients file (even indirectly, such as during an orbit integration), currently a NAN will be returned (after printing an error message to stderr).
 Proper exception propagation is a planned feature.

-..
-TODO: an exception isn't raised, the interpreter just crashes.
-We can probably have
-.. it return NaN instead, but actually raising a Python exception is hard...

 If the coefficients file stores a very large time range but the user is only interested in a smaller range, one can specify ``tmin`` and/or ``tmax`` to load a smaller subset of